system76/tech-docs/src/models/oryp9/internal-overview.md

 - Keyboard connector is highlighted in yellow
 - Keyboard backlight connector is highlighted in cyan
-- Keyboard adhesive strip is highlighted in pink
+- Keyboard adhesive access hole is highlighted in red
 - Power button/LED connector is highlighted in green
-- Front LED connector is highlighted in red